-Best vacuum for pet hair reviews
+How we test the best vacuum for pet hair

 If you want the best pet vacuum (and don't have the budget to stretch to a Dyson) we can highly recommend the Vax ONEPWR Blade 4.
 It's an extremely impressive piece of kit which has almost three times more suction than any of their older cordless vacuum cleaners.
 And it stands up to the best corded vacuums too – a great option for small spaces.

-This is always the first thing to look out for when you're buying a cordless model, especially if you are planning to use it all over a larger than average home.
 The Blade 4's battery lasts on the standard setting for around 45 minutes and on maximum for around 15 minutes.
 Charge time to take it back to full power is around two hours 45 minutes.
 Not bad.

-So, if you're using it on standard power for 45 minutes, what's it like to use?
+If you're using it on standard power for those 45 minutes, what's it like to use?
 Well, on its lowest setting, it's not a good as you might hope – it will clean well but tricky spots can take a bit of going over.
 It is, however, really effective on its higher setting, even on fluff-ridden carpets and for picking up larger debris from hard floors.
 However, needing to use it on maximum power to get the job done does mean your vacuuming time is limited to just 20 minutes or so, which (for us) makes it a great pet hair trouble-shooting second vacuum cleaner, but not one to efficiently service the entire house.

 The Blade 4 can be quickly changed into a handheld cleaner.
 This is useful when you have pets who shed their hair on stairs, in the car and on upholstery.
 Or, of course, you could use it for quickly picking up scatterings of debris on kitchen work surfaces.